 All shooters are required to paint and reset with the following guidelines.

 A minimum of two or more shooters will paint and reset the targets before

 the next shooter is brought into the start box.
 The RO, Scoring official,

-and Super Seniors are not required to paint or reset, but are not prohibited
+and Super Seniors (over 65 years of age) are not required to paint or reset, but are not prohibited

 from doing so if they wish.
 All static targets (non falling) are

-required to be repainted prior to new shooter (no exceptions).
+required to be repainted prior to each new shooter (no exceptions).
 Falling

 targets are only to be painted lightly after all shooters have completed the